Shoulder fracture (proximal humerus)

 You may now begin some more advanced movement exercises, using support to take the weight of your affected arm.
 As your movements feel easier, you can reduce the amount of support.

 By now in most cases the fracture will have healed, however it is very normal to continue to experience discomfort and difficulties in moving the arm.
-Do try to move the arm as much as you feel able to, including for activities such as cooking and carrying shopping.
+Try to move the arm as much as you feel able to, including for activities such as cooking and carrying shopping.